FelipeBarretoB/tf-vm-win/README.md

 We then create the virtual machine, this is the vm that we're going to use, we give a os disk, an image and admin ssh credentials, we also give it boot diagnostics, in case something goes wrong

+We also add a admin username and password, we're going to use this to access the vm

 ## variables.tf

 here we have the variables that we're going to use in the main file, like location and username